 It hasn't always been quiet and rural - for much of the nineteenth century it was the home of miners who scratched a living in the depths of Grassington Moor above the village, digging out the lead ore.
 In the earlier parts of that century it supported a population of 500 people, most of whom were dependent on the mining industry.

 In the mid-nineteenth century mining moved into the northern parts of the parish.
 Considerable investment was put into exploiting the continuations of the rich Beever and Cockbur veins into Bolton Gill from about 1853 by the Hebden Moor Mining Company.
 This was at first successful but after a decade or so all the accessible ore had been extracted, with the veins descending below the drainage level.

 To revive the fortunes, an ambitious plan was conceived - to dig a level from the centre of the village in a north-easterly direction for some 2.39 kilometres, to intercept the veins where they could be exploited for an additional 90 m in depth.

 This website records the story of Hebden Horse Level.
 Larger versions of the in-line photographs may be viewed by clicking on them.
-More information about Hebden may be found on Wikipedia.
+More information about Hebden may be found on our sister site and on Wikipedia.